lifeoffelixt/lifeoffelixt/README.md

 ### Hi there, I'm Felix 👋

-## I'm a Statitics / Computer Science Student at LMU!!
+## I'm a Statistics / Computer Science Student at LMU!!

 - 👨🏼‍💻 I'm currently working as a working student in Data Science at MTU Aero Engines